 Nature and contents of container

 The tablets are packed in PVC/PVDC opaque blister strips with aluminium foil backing.
-The pack consists of one blister strip containing 7, 20 or 21 tablets, or two blister strips containing 15 tablets each (30 tablets).
+Each pack consists of one blister strip containing 7, 20 or 21 tablets, two blister strips containing 15 tablets each (30 tablets), or 30 x 1 tablets in perforated unit dose blisters.
 The blisters are then packed in cardboard boxes.

 Not all pack sizes may be marketed.